philipwfowler/simple-membrane-protein-analysis/2-protein-depth.md

 	>Main< (examples) 10 % lindex $proteinCoord 2	49.69547653198242

 That's the kernel of what we need to this in [VMD](http://www.ks.uiuc.edu/Research/vmd/) (we can simply repeat the commands for the bilayer and subtract one from the other to get the relative depth of the protein).
-Now let's write a program.
+Now let's write a program ([2-protein-depth-vmd.tcl](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/examples/2-protein-depth-vmd.tcl)).
 You can run the program as before by either loading it directly into the `Tk Console` window by typing

 	>Main< (examples) 11 % source 2-protein-depth-vmd.tcl